Renset/b311-221-chrome-extension/README.md

     <img width="548" alt="Chrome Interface" src="https://user-images.githubusercontent.com/364877/178160838-566fb365-05e0-47f5-a737-84f74a604335.png">

 ### How-to use:
-1. Follow the installation video to install the tool.
+1. Follow the installation steps to install the tool.
 1. Login to the router (192.168.8.1) using the user account.
 1. The Router and User icons that appear at the top of the tool must be both green.
 1. Using the tool, test each band one at a time.
 Speed test each band change until you get the strongest band in your area.